Skilled Work Regional (provisional) Visa

 What is the subclass 491 Skilled Work Regional (provisional) visa?

-This new subclass 491 provisional visa will replace the subclass 489 Skilled Regional (Provisional) visa on 16 November 2019, for the purpose to assist regional Australia to nominate the eligible skilled workers to reside in a designated regional area.
+The subclass 491 provisional visa has replaced the subclass 489 Skilled Regional (Provisional) visa, for the purpose to assist regional Australia to nominate the eligible skilled workers to reside in a designated regional area.
 Like the 489 visa, 491 visa can be nominated by a state or territory government agency or sponsored by an eligible family member residing in a designated regional area.

 What parts of Australia are Designated Regional Areas?

 It is intended that the designated regional areas will include all of Australia except for Sydney, Melbourne, Perth, Brisbane and the Gold Coast.
 Therefore, the areas include Newcastle, Wollongong and the NSW Central Coast will also be classified as designated regional areas.